Hal9000/runeblog/README.md

 <img src="readme/vim-global.png" width="494" height="696" align="center"></img>
 <p>

 The next thing you should do is to create at least one view of your own.
-Use the `[new view] command for this.
+Use the <font size=+1><tt>new view</tt></font> command for this.
 Note that the current view is displayed as part of the prompt.
 <p>

 <pre>